 It’s common in some cultures to greet strangers with a scowl.

 Sometimes this is considered to be socially correct.
-Sometimes it’s a matter of displaying one’s manliness or strength.
-Sometimes it’s a long-honed response to being bitch-slapped by history.
+Sometimes it’s a means of displaying one’s manliness or strength.
+Sometimes it’s a well-honed response to being bitch-slapped by history.

 Whatever the reason, the result is missed opportunities.
-Outsiders end up assuming the culture is an unfriendly one and miss out on all the wonderful things the scowlers have to offer the world.
+Outsiders end up assuming the culture is an unfriendly one and miss out on all the wonderful things the scowlers might offer the world.

-Other people — those who tend to be more successful over the long-haul — view change as an opportunity.
-Rather than intellectually scowling at anything that’s different from how things have always been done, they smile warmly at the new concept and welcome it into their brains.
+Other people, those who tend to be more successful over the long-haul, view change as an opportunity.
+Rather than intellectually scowling at anything different from the status quo, they smile warmly at the new concept and welcome it into their brains.

 “Greetings!” they say.
 “Can I offer you some tea?
 Tell me about yourself!”

-Unfortunately, although most people would benefit from leaning toward the latter attitude, most of us don’t; not enough to establish a truly open international society, at least.
+Unfortunately, although most people would benefit from leaning toward the latter attitude, most of us don’t.
+Not enough to establish a truly open international mental society, at least.
 We’re still more untrusting and closed-off than not.

 This in mind, consider the other person in the first example above: the one who is greeted with a scowl and then walks off without investigating beyond the unfriendly reception.
 Are they any better for having leaped to judgement, avoiding a difficult interaction?